Three Levels of the Pelvis

 Ask “Where’s baby?” when body balancing or a change to a new of birth position doesn’t allow a significant descent in baby’s location after 3 strong contractions or 6 mild contractions.

 Instinctively, a position of choice is often to kneel on one knee with one foot on the floor.
-Semi sitting or hands-and-knees in the birth tub is commonly seen.
+Semi-sitting or hands-and-knees in the birth tub is commonly seen.
 Standing is common, too

-The Three Levels SolutionsSM are the true hallmark of Spinning Babies®.
+Gail Tully’s Pelvic Levels SolutionsSM are the true hallmark of Spinning Babies®.

 The response from parents and professionals have moved Spinning Babies® into the top tier of effective birth education programs and professional trainings.
 Hospitals use our Three Principles of Balance, Gravity, and MovementSM in Quality Improvement initiatives, to reduce primary cesarean rates, and to increase parent satisfaction with their birth services.